Fine compactified moduli of enriched structures on stable curves: Defining compactified enriched structures

 \subsection{Compatibility of enrichment data}

 Suppose we are in \ref{sit:sscontrolled} and have an enrichment datum for $\Gamma$.
 We need some analogue of the condition in the definition of an enriched structure that the tensor product of the invertible sheaves is trivial.
-There are two problems with applying that condition directly in our situation: \begin{enumerate} \item If a tensor product of sheaves is trivial then by definition they were all invertible, so we are not going to see very interesting torsion-free rank 1 sheaves! \item Because we are working with hemispheres instead of relative components it is not completely clear which combinations of quotients we should require to be trivial. \end{enumerate} In this section we construct a different condition, which satisfies two important properties (the proofs of which will take up much of the remainder of this paper): \begin{enumerate} \item If one restricts to invertible quotients, then the resulting notion of compactified enriched structure is naturally equivalent to our previous definition of enriched structure, and this makes the stack of enriched structures into an open substack of the stack of compactified enriched structures; \item The resulting functor of compactified enriched structures is relatively representably by an algebraic space over $\ca{M}$, and moreover is proper over $\ca M$, making it a good notion of `compactification'. \end{enumerate} In future work we plan to show that the stack of compactified enriched structures is smooth over $\bb{Z}$, give a stratification of the boundary into smooth pieces, and show that the stack of enriched structures is dense in every fibre over $\ca M$, making it a very good compactification!
+There are two problems with applying that condition directly in our situation: \begin{enumerate} \item If a tensor product of sheaves is trivial then by definition they were all invertible, so we are not going to see very interesting torsion-free rank 1 sheaves! \item Because we are working with hemispheres instead of relative components it is not completely clear which combinations of quotients we should require to be trivial. \end{enumerate} In this section we construct a different condition, which satisfies two important properties (the proofs of which will take up much of the remainder of this paper): \begin{enumerate} \item If one restricts to invertible quotients, then the resulting notion of compactified enriched structure is naturally equivalent to our previous definition of enriched structure, and this makes the stack of enriched structures into an open substack of the stack of compactified enriched structures; \item The resulting functor of compactified enriched structures is relatively representably by an algebraic space over $\frak{M}$, and moreover is proper over $\frak M$, making it a good notion of `compactification'. \end{enumerate} In future work we plan to show that the stack of compactified enriched structures is smooth over $\bb{Z}$, give a stratification of the boundary into smooth pieces, and show that the stack of enriched structures is dense in every fibre over $\ca{M}$, making it a very good compactification!
 Note that the boundary is \emph{not} a normal crossings divisor for dimension reasons, cf.\ \ref{sec:2-gons} where we removed 2 points from the blowup of the completed affine plane.

 We now begin the definition of compatibility.
-Suppose again that we are in \ref{sit:sscontrolled} and have an enrichment datum for $\Gamma$, so we have a torsion free rank 1 quotient $q_G\colon s^*\ca{I}_{G^c} \twoheadrightarrow \cl{F}_{G}$ for every hemisphere $G$.
+Suppose again that we are in \ref{sit:sscontrolled} and have an enrichment datum for $\Gamma$, so we have a torsion free rank 1 quotient $q_G\colon s^*\ca{I}_{G^c} \twoheadrightarrow \cl{F}_{G}$ for every hemisphere $G$ (a surjection of sheaves on the tautological curve $C/S$).
 Write $K_G$ for the kernel of $q_G$, so we have a short exact sequence